GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/light.md

 By default, the light object's rays are cast around the light object and interact with the edges of other objects using the Light Obstacle behaviour.

-When the collision mask of an object using the Light Obstacle behaviour is changed, the light ray will support the collision mask.
+Light rays will take into account the custom collisions masks on the objects with the Light Obstacle behavior.

 ### Using the light texture